zackb/continuum/README.md

 ```

 ##Goals
-1. Use memory mapped files and log-structured-merge trees (LSM) to efficienty store, retreive, and analyze larege amounts of time-based data.
+1. Use memory mapped files and log-structured-merge trees (LSM) to efficienty store, retreive, and analyze large amounts of time-based data.
 2. Leverage existing underlying code technologies like RocksDB, LevelDB, BerkeleyDB and similar datastores.
 3. Employ time-to-live (TTL) or downsampling (RRD) to efficeintly use disk space.
 4. Utilize TWO specialized schema designs for time series data and time key value data.